Serwios/HerokuYKW/Readme.md

 > This simple site was created to show my skills in using database,
 > java and spring.
 There is a registration / login system
 > and the ability to write posts in the general flow
+> Do not take this site seriously, I made it for fun :)

 ## Link to the product